Sun Chan (Chen Shen)

-Sun Chan (born 1932) is a self-taught artist who is known for his unique Chinese character motifs.
+Sun Chan (1932–2017) was a Chinese self-taught artist who was known for his unique Chinese character motifs.
 Born in Lima, Peru, in 1932 to an overseas Chinese family, he was brought back to Fóshān, Guǎngdōng China to study the Chinese language at the age of five.
 At this time Chan first became fascinated with Chinese characters.
-He has always loved calligraphy and painting but was unfortunately deprived of an education after the second grade due to the break out of the Pacific War.
+He had always loved calligraphy and painting but was deprived of an education after the second grade due to the break out of the Pacific War.
 He went through considerable hardship in the subsequent years and later moved to Hong Kong, where he worked his way from the ground up and established himself as a successful entrepreneur.

-As a great admirer of Chinese characters since childhood, Chan has studied the Chinese writing on his own for years.
-Decades ago he began making innovative artworks with Chinese characters merely to get his young daughters interested in their roots.
-What started out of an act of love has grown into his lifelong passion.
-Despite his lack of formal training in art Chan went on to explore with new visual representations for Chinese characters, and created various series of artwork throughout the years.
-With clean lines and vibrant colours, he transforms the Chinese script back into its pictorial form but as entirely new graphic emblems.
+As an admirer of Chinese characters since childhood, Chan studied the Chinese writing on his own for years.
+He began making innovative artworks with Chinese characters to get his daughters interested in their roots, which grew into his lifelong passion.
+Despite his lack of formal training in art, Chan went on to explore with new visual representations for Chinese characters, and created various series of artwork throughout the years.
+With clean lines and vibrant colours, he transformed the Chinese script back into its pictorial form but as entirely new graphic emblems.